RostislavTelitsin/Python_Poftfolio.github.io/README.md

 ~~~

-This part of code unzip all zip files in folder and rename it:
+- This part of code unzip all zip files in folder and rename it using --openpyxl-- lib:
 ~~~
 for file in DIRname:
     if file.split(".")[1] == "zip":